sipolac/risk/README.md

 * It runs quickly.
 Even for large inputs (e.g., 100 vs. 100), runtime is less than a second.

 I've also included some functions that help with higher-level decision making:
-* **Offensive troop allocation** (`min_troops.find_min_troops`): A function that finds the smallest number of troops that would guarantee a win probability that is *at least* some target probability.
+* **Offensive troop allocation** (`min_troops.find_min_troops`): A function that finds the minimum number of troops that would guarantee a win probability that is *at least* some target probability.
 This is useful for deciding where to allocate troops before an attack.
-*  **Defensive troop allocation** (`fortify.fortify`): A function that allocates troops across multiple battle configurations in a way that minimizes the probability of losing *one or more* battles.
-This is useful when allocating troops to, say, protect the choke points of a continent.
-(In order to get a continent bonus, you must hold *every* territory of that continent.)
-Note the battle configurations may themselves be composed of multiple territories.
+* **Defensive troop allocation** (`fortify.fortify`): A function that allocates troops across defensive territories in *multiple battle configurations* in order to satisfy one of two conditions: (1) minimize the *maximum* probability that you lose *across* configurations, or (2) minimize the probability that you lose in *at least one* configuration.
+This is useful when allocating troops to protect the choke points of a continent, since you must hold *every* territory of that continent in order to receive the continent bonus.
+Note the battle configurations may be composed of multiple territories.
+See examples below for further explanation.

 Code is written in Python 3.7.4.